-- If you are assisting someone in an emergency, stay with the individual.
+- Call 911 and follow instructions, and follow instructions given by the dispatcher. - If possible, instruct someone else to call the Pacifica Campus Safety member 805-679-6100. - If you are assisting someone in an emergency, stay with the individual.
 If they are conscious, ask what the problem is.
 If the individual is unconscious, check for breathing and bleeding.
-Only trained individuals should administer first aid and/or CPR. - Keep the individual still, comfortable, and warm. - Protect the individual from any disturbances. - Search for emergency identification. - Wait for emergency personnel to arrive.
+Only trained individuals should administer first aid and/or CPR.

+- Keep the individual still, comfortable, and warm. - Protect the individual from any disturbances. - Search for emergency identification. - Wait for emergency personnel to arrive.